Tractive GPS is the better pet tracker for most owners.

 App Experience

 Tractive’s app is noticeably more polished.
-The map loads fast, live tracking mode activates with one tap, and you can set up custom safe zones (geofences) in seconds.
+The map is built around live tracking, and custom safe zones (geofences) sit close to the main controls.
 Pet profiles with breed-specific info, care reminders, and a community feed make it feel purpose-built for pet owners.

 Tractive also offers a Premium add-on (~$4/month extra) that adds health insights, wellness scores, and fitness goals tailored to your pet’s breed and age.
 Invoxia includes basic activity monitoring (steps, rest periods) at no extra cost, which is useful but less detailed.